 To find information on biodiversity action plans outside London, search the BARS website.

 London Biodiversity Partnership wrote the London Biodiversity Action Plan (BAP) for important habitats and species within the Greater London area to be delivered by key partners in London.

 They also produced Duty Bound?
 Biodiversity conservation in London boroughs which contains information and case studies of particular relevance to London.
 It was designed to complement national guidance on how local authorities can fulfil their duties under Section 40 of the Natural Environment and Rural Communities Act (NERC) 2006.

-Following a National decline in support for BAPs, London Biodiversity Partnership disbanded due to lack of funding in 2013.
+Following a national decline in support for BAPs, London Biodiversity Partnership disbanded in 2013.
 However, there is still regional and organisational delivery of the Action Plans with a view to achieving the aims of the London BAP.

 Please see our pages on Species Action Plans and Habitat Action Plans for further information and documents (wording adapted from the former LBP website, published here temporarily due to recent interest).